adarshsaji/Generative-AI-Handwriting-Digits/README.md

-# Generative AI Handwriting Digits Project
+# Generative AI Handwriting Digits

 ## Overview
 This repository contains the code for a Conditional Generative Adversarial Network (GAN) designed to generate diverse and realistic handwritten digits conditioned on specific attributes such as style and thickness.